-How to Find the Best FE Exam Prep Course for You
+How to Find the Best FE Exam Prep Course for You in 2020

 Passing the Fundamentals of Engineering (FE) exam is the first big step toward becoming a professional engineer.
 But it requires a lot of rigorous study.
 Anywhere between a quarter and a third of students who take the FE exam fail the first time, and this can set you back considerably.
 Fortunately, you can increase your odds of success by taking an FE exam prep course.
 We’ve put together this guide to help aspiring engineers find the resources they need to pass the exam on their first try.